For at least the next ten days, our chances of getting a flight were nil.

 Andy hurries to unwind the dazzling history of that now underwater museum: “In 1944, during the Asian phase of World War II, the North Americans bombed a fleet of Japanese vessels that was in Manila.

-They sank fifteen ships and forced the Japanese to hide the ships that resisted outside what they thought was the bombers' range.
 Coron Bay and the waters around Busuanga were the chosen anchorages.
 American reconnaissance planes eventually discovered the whereabouts of the fleet.

-At six in the morning on 24 September, after taking off from aircraft carriers and flying 550km (at the time a record distance for this type of attack) in more than six hours, they carried out a devastating attack that sank or damaged another 24 boats.
-Among the vessels were Japanese navy jewels: the Akitsushima, the Kogyo Maru and the Irako, all of which were about 150 meters long; the Olympia Maru; Lusong and Tae Maru.”
+At six in the morning on September 24, after taking off from aircraft carriers and flying 550km (at the time, a record distance for this type of attack) in more than six hours, they carried out a devastating attack that sank or damaged another 24 boats.

 Part of them sank within reach of divers and even snorkelers.
 So continue.